dev7ba/mempool-server/README.md

 - Install [rust](https://rustup.rs/) in your system
 - Clone the repository in a directory: `git clone https://github.com/dev7ba/mempool-server.git`
+- Clone bitcoincore_rpc library repository the same directory as before: `git clone https://github.com/dev7ba/bitcoincore_zmq.git`
-- Go into directory and execute `cargo build` or `cargo build --release`.
+- Go into mempool-server directory and execute `cargo build` or `cargo build --release`.
 The executable will appear in `/mempool-server/target/debug` or in `/mempool-server/target/release`
 - Enjoy
 ```